Kisan Salahkaar: Farmer Advisory Platform for Governments and NGOs

 No. It should be used as decision support for farmers and field teams, with local experts, pesticide labels, soil labs, official weather alerts, and market notices used for verification.

-How can a government or NGO license Kisan Salahkaar?
+How can a government or NGO license or deploy Kisan Salahkaar?

-Governments, NGOs, cooperatives, and partners can start a licensing discussion through the contact page and share the target geography, languages, crops, user volume, and deployment model.
+Governments, NGOs, cooperatives, and partners can start a licensing and deployment discussion through the contact page and share the target geography, languages, crops, user volume, product-catalogue needs, nearby crop-price data needs, and deployment model.

-If your department, NGO, cooperative, agri business, or platform wants a multilingual farmer advisory system that can be licensed, white-labelled, integrated, or customised for a region, start the conversation through the contact page.
+If your department, NGO, cooperative, agri business, or platform wants a licensable white-label multilingual farmer advisory system that can be deployed, integrated, resold, or customised for a region, start the conversation through the contact page.
+Share the target geography, languages, crops, product-catalogue needs, nearby crop-price data needs, licensing model, and rollout model.

 Contact for licensing